debbiemarkslab/BEAR/README.rst

 ****
 BEAR
 ****
-This repository contains the code to recreate experiments from our preprint (COMING SOON) and to deploy the BEAR model on sequence data.
+This repository contains the code to recreate experiments from our preprint (https://www.biorxiv.org/content/10.1101/2021.05.30.446360v1) and to deploy the BEAR model on sequence data.

 ========
 Overview